gandreini/css-guidelines/css-style-guide.md

 Spaces are the only way to guarantee code renders the same in any person's environment.

-### 1.4	Anatomy of a Ruleset

-Before we discuss how we write our rulesets, let’s first familiarise ourselves with the relevant terminology:

-    [selector] {
-        [<--declaration--->]
-        [property]: [value];
-    }

-### 1.5	HTML inline styles
+### 1.4	HTML inline styles

 **Never** write inline style in the HTML code.
 Inline styles generate critical **<a href="http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/" target="_blank">specificity problems</a>**
 that might be very difficult to fix and impose the usage of **!important**.

-### 1.6	Temporary css
+### 1.5	Temporary css

 Sometimes is necessary to write a CSS declaration very fast and it might not be possible to compile the SASS files.
 **It is mandatory not to edit the style.css compiled by SASS: these modifications will be lost the next time a developer compiles the CSS**.

 For this reason we create a static **temporary.css** file that is linked in the HTML right after the style.css: in this file is possible to write CSS declarations when it is not possible to compile the SASS file.
 This must be used only for critical situations and urgent bug fixings.
 Then the declarations in this file must be moved to the SASS files: the temporary CSS file must be empty most of the time.

-### 1.7 Avoid undoing/overriding
+### 1.6 Avoid undoing/overriding

 **You're undoing CSS when you are writing declarations that override other declarations written somewhere else in the code.** This means that HTML elements are affected by too many conflicting CSS declarations and you'll need to rely on specificity to style correctly the element.

-Undoing is a bad way of coding and we must always minimise undoing from above levels.
-This typically happens in large projects where we start with a CSS framework (i.e. Bootstrap) and then we realize we are writing a lot of declarations to overwite the default framework's style (see 2.6 External frameworks (like Bootstrap)).
+**Undoing is a bad way of coding** and we must always minimise undoing from above levels.
+This typically happens in projects where we start with a CSS framework and then we realize we are writing a lot of declarations to overwite the default framework's style (see 2.6 External frameworks).

-### 1.8	80 characters wide
+### 1.7	80 characters wide

 Where possible, limit CSS files width to 80 characters.
 Reasons for this include: